gohugoio/hugo/content/content-management/sections.md

 ## Content *Section* vs Content *Type*

 By default, everything created within a section will use the [content type][] that matches the section name.
 For example, Hugo will assume that `posts/post-1.md` has a `posts` content type.
-If you are using an [archetype][] for your posts section, Hugo will generate front matter according to what is finds in `archetypes/posts.md`.
+If you are using an [archetype][] for your posts section, Hugo will generate front matter according to what it finds in `archetypes/posts.md`.

 [archetype]: /content-management/archetypes/
 [content type]: /content-management/types/